jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 In Project A, I developed a small app based on a [tutorial](https://medium.com/react-native-training/react-native-youtube-replica-f378200d91f0) created by Marlon Decosta.
 This app is a YouTube replica and was developed using React Native.

-Inspired by this project, I am now providing another tutorial to create a similar app with the same technology.
-This time, we are going to develop an app that will communicate with Vimeo, another popular platform for video sharing.
+Inspired by this project, I am now providing another tutorial to create a similar app with React Native.
+Instead of using YouTube, now we are going to develop an app that will communicate with Vimeo, another popular platform for video sharing.

 #### Create a Vimeo Account and Register an App